 The Massachusetts International Festival of the Arts (MIFA) Victory Theatre offers a sneak preview of the historic 1942 Works Progress Administration (WPA) Victory Theatre mural at Holyoke’s Wistariahurst Museum on Thursday, March 9, 2023, at 1:00 PM.
-For the first time since being removed from the theater in 2010, a restored section of the Vincent Maragliotti WPA mural will be on display thanks to restorers, EverGreene Architectural Arts.
+For the first time since their removal from the theater in 2010, a restored section of the Vincent Maragliotti WPA mural will be on display.
 The mural section will be on view in a year-long exhibition as part of MIFA’s contribution to Holyoke’s 150th Anniversary Celebration.
 In addition to the mural section, the exhibition includes information on Maragliotti, the restoration process, and the WPA.

 Maragliotti (1888-1978), noted Italian New York artist of Maragliotti Studios, Grand Central Terminal Building, was hired to supervise the decorative treatment of the Victory Theatre’s interior after a January 26, 1942 fire.
 The two murals he painted are an integral historical part of the proscenium and the Victory’s stage surround.
-The mural lunette, which will be on display at
+Maragliotti described the displayed mural lunette as:

 The left panel, “Victory.
 Man has broken his bonds and has been made free by the spirit of justice.
 Lucifer is banished into oblivion.
 Peace has brought her blessings and Liberty once more reigns.
 The blessings of Liberty, Peace and Justice are again bestowed upon humanity.” – Holyoke Transcript-Telegram, Aug.
 13, 1942